bitsmanent/circo/README.md

 Hello
 =====
 circo is a small IRC client for the terminal.
-It provides a list of views to differentiate between channels, users, and other messages.
+It provides a list of views (buffers) to differentiate between channels, users, and other messages.
 Each buffer has its own input text while other relevant informations such as server and nickname are always visible at the top.

 Despite it's minimal design, circo is definitely not a suckless piece of code.
 It don't even follows in all respect the UNIX philosophy but it provides a very